 As the disease advances, more and more of the peripheral vision is lost until ultimately, in very late and high-level disease, the central vision is also impaired.
 Sometimes there are patients with glaucoma who have their central vision-impaired early in the way of the disease, which is a different reason that formal visual field testing is so valuable.

 The repeated visual field test is a crucial part of building baseline visual fields and observing glaucoma over time.
 The test does have some variability, so repeating the test not only helps your eye doctor determine if a change is real but also will develop your test-taking ability over time.

-It is helpful to understand that the test is designed to be challenging, so try not to be too stressed while going for a visual test to resolve the problem of glaucoma.
+It is helpful to understand that the test is designed to be challenging, so try not to be too stressed (you can take online stress counseling) while going for a visual test to resolve the problem of glaucoma.
 The test usually takes 5-10 minutes for each eye.